MicrosoftDocs/learn/learn-pr/wwl-sci/design-security-operations-strategy/includes/7-review-security-strategies-for-incident-management.md

 Eradication is the process of eliminating the root cause of the security incident with a high degree of confidence.
 The goal of eradication is twofold: to evict the adversary completely from the environment and mitigate any vulnerabilities that contributed to the incident or could enable the adversary to reenter the environment.

 Eradication steps to evict the adversary and mitigate vulnerabilities are based on the analysis performed in the previous incident response phases.
 The Security Response team should coordinate with affected service teams to ensure the threat is successfully removed from the environment.
-Recovery is not possible until the threat has been removed and its underlying causes have been resolved.
+Recovery isn't possible until the threat has been removed and its underlying causes have been resolved.

 ##### Recovery